vjeux/react-xtags/README.md

 ![image](https://f.cloud.github.com/assets/197597/658657/b58f239c-d5ff-11e2-887e-88f845938805.png)

-Anytime you modify the `<x>` component, whether it is in the inspector or in Javascript with the regular DOM API, React is going to be invoked to update the rendered version.
+Anytime you modify the `<x-hello>` component, whether it is in the inspector or in Javascript with the regular DOM API, React is going to be invoked to update the rendered version.